MagerValp/MacTech-2016/README.markdown

 ### Capturing stdout and exit status

 To capture the output from your shell script, create an `NSPipe`, assign that to the `NSTask`'s `standardInput`, and then read it using the pipe's `fileHandleForReading`.
-Exit status is available in `.terminationStatus`.
+Exit status is available in `terminationStatus`.

 ```swift
 let scriptProcess = Process()